 Abnormal uterine bleeding commonly results when the level of estrogen remains high instead of decreasing as it normally does after an egg is released and is not fertilized.
 The high estrogen level is not balanced by an appropriate level of progesterone.
 In such cases, no egg is released, and the lining of the uterus (endometrium) may continue to thicken (instead of breaking down and being shed normally as a menstrual period).
 This abnormal thickening is called endometrial hyperplasia.
 Periodically, the thickened lining is shed incompletely and irregularly, causing bleeding.
 Bleeding is irregular, prolonged, and sometimes heavy.

-If this cycle of abnormal thickening and irregular shedding continues, precancerous cells may develop, increasing the risk of cancer of the uterine lining Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+If this cycle of abnormal thickening and irregular shedding continues, precancerous cells may develop, increasing the risk of cancer of the uterine lining Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more (endometrial cancer), even in young women.
+It... read more (endometrial cancer), even in young women.

 Symptoms of AUB